 What if there is other insurance coverage?

 The Nebraska Chronic Renal Disease Program will only pay for covered services after all other payment sources, including Medicare; Medicaid; private insurance; or any other health insurance have determined and paid their part.
 If there are expenses remaining after other payment sources have paid, a client may still be eligible.

 Medication assistance and limited reimbursement for services that include dialysis treatments received in a dialysis treatment center, dialysis treatments received in the hospital outpatient setting and home dialysis treatments.

-Applications are available at the Medicare approved dialysis facility where the dialysis services are provided.
+Applications are available at the Medicare-approved dialysis facility where the dialysis services are provided.
 The social worker or financial counselor at the facility will help complete the application and answer any questions.
-All information you provide will remain confidential and will not be used for any other purpose other than to determine eligibility for the program.
+All information provided to the Program is confidential and will not be used for any other purpose other than to determine eligibility for the Program.